built-on-openfin/workspace-starter/how-to/setup-automation-tests/README.md

 npm run test-remote-jest
 ```

-In addition to the JavaScript test examples there is also a duplicate set of examples which can be found in the `examples/register-with-home-ts` folder.
+In addition to the JavaScript test examples there is also a duplicate set of examples which can be found in the [examples/register-with-home-ts](./examples/register-with-home-ts) folder.
 The same npm run scripts are available in this example but the tests are written in TypeScript.

+## Selenium

+The `@openfin/automation-helpers` can also be used with a [Selenium](https://www.selenium.dev/) setup, see the [selenium](./examples/selenium/) example for more details.

+## WebDriverIO

+The `@openfin/automation-helpers` can also be used with a [WebDriverIO](https://webdriver.io/) setup, see the [wdio](./examples/wdio/) example for more details.

 ## Running using CI